cap-js/docs/guides/databases.md

 ### Sample Data

-Quite frequently you need to distinguish between sample data and real initial data, and CAP supports that by allowing you to provide initial in two places:
+Quite frequently you need to distinguish between sample data and real initial data.
+CAP supports this by allowing you to provide initial data in two places:

 | Location    | Deployed...          | Purpose                                                  |
 | ----------- | -------------------- | -------------------------------------------------------- |